1 Bg 4-1972: Transcendental Knowledge

 > are described as foolish and the lowest of mankind, even

-> whereas a person who is one hundred percent engaged
+> whereas another person, who is one hundred percent engaged

-> in Krsna consciousness is accepted as a sadhu, even though
+> in Krsna consciousness, is accepted as sadhu, even though

 > cultured.
 As far as the atheistic are concerned, it is not